-The limited capability for work and work related activity 'LCWRA' element is awarded when your condition is such that you are not thought capable of preparing for work.
+You may be placed in the limited capability for work and work related activity 'LCWRA' group if your condition is such that you are not thought capable of preparing for work.

 In most cases you will be asked to attend a Work Capability Assessment to determine whether your health condition or disability affects your ability to work and if so which element is appropriate for your award.
 The assessment looks at whether you are able to perform certain activities - covering both physical and mental health - and awards points for the activities you are not able to do or struggle with due to your health condition or disability.
 A total of 15 points across the assessment means you have limited capability for work.
 For more information about the test see our help page Work Capability Assessment.

-In some circumstances you can be treated as having limited capability for work in Universal Credit without having to go through the work capability assessment, for example if you are on certain treatment programs.
+In some circumstances you can be treated as having limited capability for work in Universal Credit without having to go through the work capability assessment, for example if you terminally ill, are on certain treatment programs or are over state pension age and in receipt of a disability benefit.

 The work capability assessment which determines your entitlement to a limited capability for work element will not be carried out, therefore you will not receive a LCW or LCWRA element, if your earnings are equal to or above a set threshold.
 This threshold is the amount you would earn if working 16 hours at the national minimum/living wage.